Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

     - Multi-agent deep deterministic policy gradient(MADDPG) is one of the extensions of :ref:`IDDPG`.
     - Agent architecture of MADDPG consists of two modules: ``policy`` and ``Q``.
-    - Policies only use local information at execution time.
+    - MADDPG needs two stages of information sharing on real/sampled data and predicted data.
     - MADDPG applies to cooperative, competitive, and mixed task modes.

 Preliminary